 First-year students wishing to reside off-campus with their parents or for reasons other than those listed above may request a special exemption according to the following guidelines.

 We are unable to approve requests based on financial situation.
-If you would like to discuss financial aid options that may be available to help pay the cost of living in the residence halls, please contact Student Financial Services.
+If you would like to discuss financial aid options that may be available to help pay the cost of living in the residence halls, please contact the Office of Financial Aid.